johnpeart/johnpeart.github.io/_posts/2023-07-23-building-an-ipod-from-parts.md

 ## It doesn't take long to build

 Once you have all the parts, it's actually incredibly simple to put together.
-I did it in about 30 minutes, following pieces of  tutorials from [iFixit](https://www.ifixit.com/Device/iPod_Classic).
+I did it in about 30 minutes[^time], following pieces of  tutorials from [iFixit](https://www.ifixit.com/Device/iPod_Classic).

 After I'd reconstituted my kit-bashed iPod, I plugged it into my Mac and I was off to the races.
-An hour later and I was able to plug in some authentic Apple EarPods and start listening to
+An hour later and I was able to plug in some authentic Apple EarPods and start listening to my tunes.

-It took longer to restore the software on the device and to sync the dozens of gigabytes of music I had on my Mac than it did to put the thing together!
+[^time]: It took longer to restore the software on the device and to sync the dozens of gigabytes of music I had on my Mac, than it did to put the thing together!

 ## How many iPods is too many iPods?

-Of course, having found building one iPod so easy, I went off to build several.
+Of course, having found building one iPod so easy[^easy], I went off to build several.
 Four iPods Classic now adorn my office shelves.
-Aside from the 80GB, 7th generation model I bought pre-made, I've now constructed:
+Aside from the 7th generation model I bought pre-made, I've now constructed:

+[^easy]: Or at least, easy if you want to build a 5th, 6th or 7th generation iPod Classic.
+Other iPods are harder because of parts availability and because most other, non-Classic iPod models use soldered parts that you can't replace.

 - a 5th generation 'thin' model in white with an iFlash Solo SD card for storage
 - a 7th generation 'thin' model in a MacBook style – a matt silver front-plate with black click wheel – and an SSD